farirpgs/fari-games/_games/charge-rpg.md

 > - 3 Condition gauges with 3 pressure levels to track a character's physical, insight or resolve condition.
 > - ⚠️ Talents ? ⚠️

-# Basics | Mechanics
+# Fiction First | Mechanics

-[GAME_NAME] is a "story first" kind of game.
+[GAME_NAME] is a "fiction first" kind of game.
 You first tell the story, and look at the rules afterwards to see if something needs to happen on the mechanics side.

 The mechanics are there to help you resolve situation where you basically don't know the direct answers to a question.
+They are a toolbox

 _Will this character find what they are looking for, can that character convince this merchant to talk, how will this faction react to this big event, etc._

 ## Rolling Dice

 [GAME_NAME] uses six-sided dice.
 You roll several at once and read the **single highest result**.